Vacaville, California: Industry

 Biotechnology/pharmaceutical facilities are operated by Genentech, ALZA Corporation, Kaiser Permanente, and Novartis International AG.
 On May 14, 2014, ICON Aircraft announced they would consolidate all company functions in a new 140,000-square-foot facility in Vacaville.
 Two state prisons are located in Vacaville: California State Prison, Solano and California Medical Facility.
 The latter houses inmates undergoing medical treatments.
+Johnson and Johnson closed the former Alza drug manufacturing plant in 2022.
+On June 1, 2023, Roche announced that it was looking to sell its subsidiary Genentech's 800-employee drug manufacturing plant in Vacaville, California, or shut down the factory by 2029.

 Top employers

 According to the city's 2021 Comprehensive Annual Financial Report, the top employers in Vacaville (excluding government agencies) are:

 Public agencies also constitute major employers; however, the city does not include them in its financial reports because they do not collect employee information through the business license renewal process.
 Major public employers in Vacaville include the California State Department of Corrections, Vacaville Unified School District, the State Compensation Insurance Fund, and the City of Vacaville.

 Arts and culture

 Between 1992 and 1995, local artist Guillermo Wagner Granizo installed 20 outdoor ceramic-tile murals, set into three freestanding walls near City Hall, entitled, "Vacaville Centennial".
 The murals depict various aspects of the history of the city of Vacaville, including the early pioneers Juan Manuel Vaca, Juan Felipe Peña, and William McDaniel, the early fruit industry, the first schools, Peña Adobe Park, the Nut Tree (a 1920s roadside fruit and nut stand), various parades, the annual tree lighting ceremony, "Hamburger Hill", and the factory outlet stores, among others.

 The city includes several historic buildings and places, including Peña Adobe, Will H. Buck House, Pleasants Ranch, and Vacaville Town Hall.

 The Vacaville Cultural Center, located at the southeast corner of Allison Drive and Ulatis Drive, houses a regional library, the Vacaville Performing Arts Theatre, an outdoor garden, and rentable event space.

 The city's libraries are operated by Solano County Library.
 The Vacaville Town Square Library is located within downtown, north of Main Street and east of Dobbins Road.
 The Vacaville Cultural Center Library is located within the Cultural Center facility at the southeast corner of Allison Drive and Ulatis Drive.

+The Vacaville Museum, located on Buck Avenue, provides rotating exhibits throughout the year focusing on the history and culture of Solano County.

 The Vacaville Art Gallery, located north of Andrews Park along East Monte Vista Avenue, provides exhibitions for local artists and community members.